-Asphalt sealer is used as both a preventative/protective layer as well as an aesthetic upgrade.
 Using sealer on your asphalt surface can help to protect your pavement from UV rays and chemical spills that can be damaging, as well as reduce the rate of water penetration.
 As we’ve discussed previously, water is the most harmful element to your pavement.
-Additionally, sealer gives your pavement a fresh, new and rich look.
-While asphalt sealer is great for your property’s curb appeal, as well as its longevity, it cannot just be placed on any pavement surface.
+Additionally, sealing gives your pavement a fresh, clean look —almost like new pavement.
+Sealer will protect your investment and improve curb appeal, whether you are using a squeegee to apply driveway sealer or having asphalt sealer sprayed on a large commercial parking lot.
+Preparing the asphalt before you start applying sealcoat is important.

-- The first thing you will need to do (or have done) before sealcoating your blacktop is cleanup.
+- The first thing you will need to complete before sealcoating your blacktop is cleanup.
 This is very important because it allows for a proper inspection to be done.

-- The inspection of your asphalt’s current condition is one of the most important steps to your asphalt sealcoat preparations.
+- The inspection of your asphalt’s current condition is one of the most important steps in asphalt sealcoat preparation.
 Any cracks, potholes, or pavement defects will need to be repaired prior to sealing.
 It is important to understand that sealing is not a substitute for crack filling or patching.

 - After identifying the problem areas of your pavement, now is the time complete the repairs.
 All cracks should be filled, all potholes should be patched, and all severely damaged areas should be replaced.
 A clear indication that cracks or pavement deficits are damaged beyond repair (like crack filler or patching) is if weeds or vegetation have begun to grow through the cracks.
 This likely means the base is compromised, and a compromised base can be detrimental to your asphalt.